SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 Equipment rarity ranges from a rarity of ★1 to a rarity of ★15, with ★1 being common and ★15 being super rare.

+#### RNG
+A random number generator, a system that randomly generates a number.
+Game developers build drop systems with RNG in mind.

+Players are known to "pray" to RNGesus (RNG + Jesus) to bless them with luck in item drops or improving their equipment.

+#### Desire Sensor
+A mythical sensor that somehow knows what you are trying to hunt down and "gifts" you a "gift" in the form of a troll item drop, or by giving the item you wanted to your friends instead.

+Some players swear by this sensor and go to great lengths to avoid tripping it.
+Often lumped together with RNGesus.

+#### Whales & Whaling
+**Whale**,(/(h)wāl/) a noun.

+Whales are players who have some sort of disposable income IRL.
+They are known to throw money at the game to obtain cosmetics and other things.

+**Whaling**, (/ˈ(h)wāliNG/) a verb.

+The act of spending real money, usually loads of it.

+#### Mates & Atomizers (Healing Items)
+A staple in the Phantasy Star series, the basic healing items make a return.
+A difference from the previous series however, is that you're unable to hold more than 5 **Atomizers** and each healing item has an animation.

+* Monomate = A small heal effect
+* Dimate = A medium heal effect
+* Trimate = A large heal effect
+* Moon Atomizer = Allows you to revive other players within range, cannot revive yourself.
+* Sol Atomizer = Cures you and others within range of a status ailment
+* Star Atomizer = Cures status ailments and heals players (including you) within range.
+* Cosmo Atomizer = OP healing item that only real money can buy.
+Do not buy this unless you have disposable income.

 #### Currency
 PSO2, like all other online games, has multiple currencies.
 The main currency from the previous games, **Meseta**, makes a return to PSO2 as its in-game only currency.

 There is also **ARKS Cash**, or **AC**.
-This is the premium currency that can only be obtained by purchasing with real money.
+This is the premium currency that can only be obtained by purchasing with real money (:whale2:).
 This is mostly used for cosmetics, but can also be used to purchase other things in the game.
 Thankfully, it's impossible to buy your way into getting gear using real money.

-**Star Gems** or **SG**, is the
+**Star Gems** or **SG**, is the currency that is mostly used as a gatekeeper to all things time based, cosmetics and skill trees.
+You can get this for free, or by whaling your way in.

 **FUN Points** or **FUN**, is the